 So long as patients have been involved in the decision to refer, have been informed of the NHS e-Referral Service booking process and have been provided with appropriate instructions (generated from within the e-RS system), they are expected to follow the instructions and to book an appointment with a chosen provider.
 If patients subsequently decide that they do not wish to be referred, they can cancel their referral on e-RS which will inform their referring practice, via the e-RS worklist.
 Patients who do not book an appointment are sent reminder letters (at two weeks and four weeks for routine referrals) and remain on a referrer’s worklist for six months or until they book.

 If referrers feel that a patient is vulnerable or not capable of following the booking instructions (for example, due to illness or disability), then they should ensure that another suitable adult is able to book the appointment on behalf of the patient.
 This may be the GP, an administrator in the GP practice or the patient’s carer.
-See guidance in the support Section 18 below, on Supporting Vulnerable Patients.

 8.3 Managing patients who Do Not Attend (DNA) appointments